 Subtropical climates are the areas adjacent to the tropics, in the southern hemisphere, these regions are typically 20-40 degrees south of the equator.
-This zone covers the eastern Australian coastline from the central cast through to Brisbane, and as far north to Mackay.
+This zone covers the eastern Australian coastline from the central coast through to Brisbane, and as far north to Mackay.

-Lawns in these regions are fast-growing and have a rich green colour due to the growth encouraging heat and regular rainfall.
+Lawns in these regions are fast-growing and have a rich green colour due to the heat and regular rainfall.
 This, however, when combined with the humidity of the region can make subtropical lawns more prone to disease and pests.

 Dollar Spot, Brown Patch, and Grey Leaf Spot are commonly found lawn diseases throughout the region.